Collective Mind Getting Started Guide and FAQ

 How to add new CM scripts?

-One the main requirement for CM was to provide a very light-weight connectors between existing automation scripts and tools rather than substituting them.
+One of the main requirement for CM was to provide a very light-weight connectors between existing automation scripts and tools rather than substituting them.

 You can add your own scripts and tools to CM using the following command that will create a ready-to-use dummy CM script: